Abyssocladia: Feeding

 Most carnivorous sponges lack an aquiferous system, meaning they cannot filter water to get their food.
 Instead, they have hook-like microscleres to capture prey, like small crustaceans.
 These structures entangle prey and amoebocytes in the sponge surround the prey, bringing it inside to be consumed.
 Digestion of its prey can take up to several days.
 This unusual process of feeding was likely adapted because it is easier for the organism to get more nutrients in one meal as compared to filter feeding in the deep sea.

 Distribution

 In the deep sea, resources are sparse, so organisms tend to have clustered distribution.
 These carnivorous sponges are usually found around nutrient hot spots like seamounts, and oceanic ridges.
-While most species in Abyssocladia have been found at depths over 3000 meters, a few have been found in shallower waters around 1000m.
+While most species in Abyssocladia have been found at depths over 3000 m, a few have been found in shallower waters around 1000 m.
 One species, A. antarctica, was found at 220 m, in the Weddell Sea off the coast of Antarctica.
 In addition to the Weddell Sea, Abyssocladia have been found in many ocean basins all over the world, including the Pacific, Atlantic, and Indian oceans.